NixOS/nix.dev/source/tutorials/nix-language.md

 The purpose of the Nix language is to create *build tasks*: precise descriptions of how contents of existing files are used to derive new files.

 :::{important}
-A build task in Nix is called *derivation*.
+A build task in Nix is called a *derivation*.
 :::

 The Nix language has only few basic constructs which can be combined arbitrarily: